brown-studios/minuet/README.md

 * Set the thermostat to automatically run the fan at your chosen temperature setpoint, fan speed, and direction.
 * Customize the [ESPHome](https://esphome.io/) configuration to add new features that better meet your needs.
 * Connect lights to your fan with the [Minuet Light Accessory board](hardware/light/design-and-errata.md).
+* Use the safety lock feature to disable operation when a vent fan cover is installed or while driving.
 * Connect your own environmental sensors and accessories to Minuet's [QWIIC](https://www.sparkfun.com/qwiic) I2C port and GPIO expansion port.
 * The hardware and software is open source: help make it better and share your improvements with others.

 ## Author's note and project status

-**Minuet is in early development.
-It is not ready for use by the general public yet.
-You cannot buy the hardware pre-assembled; you have to make it yourself.
-These statements will change as the project matures.**

 As the author of Minuet, I want to give you a sense of what to expect from this project now and in the near future.

-The first revision of the Minuet hardware is installed in my campervan and it works somewhat well.
-I do not recommend building this revision of the hardware due to schematic errata noted in the accompanying documentation.
-It is after all a prototype.
+Minuet is currently in active development.
+After further testing and refinement of the prototypes, I plan to make a hardware kit available for sale in low volume including the circuit board, cables, and BLDC fan motor.
+Because the hardware and software is open source, you can also assemble your own kit from scratch and customize the design to your liking (although I suggest reviewing the published errata in detail and waiting for a production-ready revision to be proven out).

+Here's a brief history of the project's development.

+- [v1](hardware/minuet/v1/design-and-errata.md) proved out the basic operation of the BLDC fan motor, lid motor, built-in keypad, and integration with Home Assistant, while omitting non-essential functions for simplicity.
+I used an off-the-shelf BLDC fan motor, made adapters to mount it in the fan housing, hand-assembled the PCB, and installed the components in my van.
+It worked!
+This revision encouraged me to polish the design further and share it with others.

-The second revision of the Minuet hardware is feature complete.
-It supports more powerful fan motors, IR remote control, wall controls, rain sensor, thermistor, piezo buzzer for (polite and configurable) audible feedback.
-I've ordered the circuit boards and hopefully the design works well and is closer to a final version that I can send to folks.
+- [v2](hardware/minuet/v2/design-and-errata.md) achieved feature parity with the original Maxxfan control board.
+It added support for the an IR remote control, wire wall controls, rain sensor, thermistor, piezo buzzer for (polite and configurable) audible feedback, and had a more powerful BLDC fan motor driver.
+I implemented thermostat controls, designed an optional lighting accessory, and the fan really came to life!

-If there is sufficient interest, I would like to commission a small manufacturing run of a hardware kit to make it easier for people to install Minuet.
+- [v3](hardware/minuet/v3/design-and-errata.md) is the current revision, now in testing.
+It adds a safety lock feature and uses a different BLDC fan motor driver with field-oriented control with the goal of improving the acoustic performance of the fan.
+This revision takes a big step towards production readiness and can be fabricated by JLCPCB's PCBA service.

-As a former software engineer, I have no prior experience designing open source hardware and delivering it to end-users.
-It is certainly the case that I don't know what I don't know at this stage in the project.
-If you're interested in helping this project along, please consider becoming a contributor.
+As a former software engineer, I have no prior experience designing open source hardware and delivering it to end-users so I'm figuring this out as I go along.
+If you have experience in these areas and would like to help develop the Minuet project, please consider joining the project as a contributor.

-I'm looking for folks to assist in lots of ways:

-- Reviewing circuit board schematics and layouts for EMC, safety, and correctness.
-- Polishing the control systems and user interface.
-- Writing end-user documentation.
-- Creating videos to show folks how to install and use Minuet.
-- Testing prototypes in different environments.
-- Making custom parts.
-- Optimizing the bill of materials for production.
-- Preparing manufacturing artifacts and engaging suppliers.
-- Selecting packaging materials and shipping methods.
-- Everything else that I haven't thought of that would make this project more useful to more people!

 ## Prototype in action

+Here are some early videos of Minuet in action.

 [Link to Minuet playlist on YouTube](https://www.youtube-nocookie.com/embed/videoseries?si=fa14cJ42dhqO0x0U&amp;list=PL8ZnNA3SFfE8v-qSholF0Ovc9Exv59-uN)

 ## Compatibility

-Minuet v1, the initial prototype, has been tested and works well with the following Maxxfan models though it does not support the IR remote control or wired wall controls.
+Minuet v3 is anticipated to be compatible with the following Maxxfan models.

-- Maxxfan Deluxe 7500K
+- Maxxfan Deluxe 7500K (verified)

-Minuet v2, the feature complete revision, should work with most Maxxfan Deluxe and Maxxfan Plus models, the IR remote control, and wired wall controls.
-This section will be updated once testing is underway.
+- Maxxfan Deluxe 7000K (not yet tested)
+- Maxxfan Deluxe 6200K (not yet tested)
+- Maxxfan Deluxe 5100K (not yet tested)
+- Maxxfan Plus 4500K (not yet tested)

-Please contact the author if you would like to volunteer to help test Minuet with other models.
+Minuet might also work with other Maxxfan models that have similar electronics.
+Please contact the author if you would like to volunteer to help test Minuet with models that have yet to be tested.

 ## Getting started